Laci1953/Cowgol_on_CP_M/EXE/readme.txt

 Also, there are some things to be optimized in the original output from cowlink.

 If the -O option is used in the Cowgol command line, COWFIX will made also code optimizations, and will comment-out non-referenced labels and "dead" code. .
+If the -X option is used in the Cowgol command line, COWFIX will reserve a larger stack (1KB), instead the usual 128 bytes.

 Here is the complete list of the optimizations performed by Cowfix: